 Folk healers worldwide have used castor oil to treat a wide variety of health conditions for thousands of years.
 The use of castor oil goes as far back as the ancient Egyptians, who used it to treat eye irritations and as a powerful natural skin care remedy.
-In India, castor oil has been prized for its skin-healing, digestive-soothing, antibacterial properties and is commonly used in traditional Ayurvedic medicine practices.
+In India, it has been prized for its skin-healing, digestive-soothing, antibacterial properties, plus it’s commonly used in traditional Ayurvedic medicine practices.

 For centuries, at the first sign of illness, many parents and grandparents would immediately turn to giving their children castor oil either topically or internally to naturally boost immune function and speed up healing.
 Derived from the seeds of the castor bean plant, records show that many years ago the plant was referred to as the “Palma Christe” because the shape of the plant’s leaves were said to resemble the palm of Christ.

 What Is Castor Oil?

-Throughout history, castor oil’s most popular use has been for treating skin infections, lowering constipation and boosting the appearance of hair health, but research has shown that castor oil has even more important applications for supporting the immune system.
+Throughout history, castor oil’s most popular use has been for treating skin infections, lowering constipation and boosting the appearance of hair health, but research has shown that it has even more important applications for supporting the immune system.